Transport in Paris: Cycling

 Cycling is becoming a popular mode of transport in Paris although the infrastructure are still very scarce.
 The Vélib bike hire scheme was introduced in the middle of 2007 with over 20,000 bicycles available at hire points throughout the city.

-Under Mayor Anne Hidalgo, 84km of bike lanes lanes were built in 2020-2025.
-Bicycle usage rose by 71% between the end of the Covid-19 lockdowns and 2023.
+Under Mayor Anne Hidalgo, 84 km of bike lanes lanes were built in 2020–2025.
+Bicycle usage rose by 71% between the end of the COVID-19 lockdowns and 2023.

 National and international rail connections

 Paris's first "embarcadère" train station, the predecessor to the gare Saint-Lazare, appeared from 1837 as a home for the novelty Paris-à-Saint-Germain local line.
 Over the following ten years, France's developing rail network would give Paris five (including the Saint-Lazare station) national railway stations and two suburban lines, and from 1848 Paris would become the designated centre of an "Étoile" (star) spider-web of rail with reaches to (and through) all of France's borders.
 This pattern is still very visible in France's modern railway map.

 As far as national and European destinations are concerned, rail transport is beginning to outdistance air travel in both travel time and efficiency.
 The still-developing SNCF's TGV (Train à Grande Vitesse) network, since its birth in 1981, brings France's most southerly Marseille only 3 hours from the capital.
 A train similar to the TGV, the Eurostar, has been connecting Paris to central London by rail in 2h 15 since 1994, and in the opposite direction, the Thalys train service connects Brussels in 1h22 with up to 26 departures per day, Amsterdam in 3h18 with up to 10 departures per day and Cologne in 3h14, with up to 6 departures per day.